-This Advisory has been prepared to give you and your employees a basic understanding of the laws and FCC policies and rules that govern payola and plugola.
-Payola, the undisclosed acceptance of or agreement to accept anything of value in return for on-air promotion of a product or service, is forbidden by Sections 317 and 507 of the Communications Act of 1934, as amended, and by Section 73.1212 of the FCC's rules.
-Plugola occurs when someone responsible for program selection promotes on the air a venture in which he or she has a financial interest.
-Plugola is forbidden unless certain required disclosures are made, and can also amount to an indirect violation of the FCC's sponsorship identification rule.
+Payola is the undisclosed acceptance of, or agreement to accept, anything of value in return for on-air promotion of a product or service.
+It is forbidden by Sections 317 and 507 of the Communications Act of 1934, and by Sections 73.1212 (broadcast) and 76.1615 (cable) of the FCC's Rules.
+Its sibling, Plugola, occurs when someone responsible for program selection promotes on-air a venture in which he or she has a financial interest without disclosing that interest to the station licensee and to the public.
+A payola or plugola violation by an employee usually results in the employer violating the FCC's sponsorship identification rule as well.